A Modern Dad’s Guide To Dressing His Son

 Never forget: he is Batman

-When it comes to clothes for boys, superheroes have become hard to avoid – not that you should necessarily want to.
-For Mr Coyne, a comic-book fan himself, these super-powered alter egos provide part of his family’s identity.
-“We’re defining them [the children] as an important member of our tribe and I think that’s a positive thing, rather than something to be discouraged and made to feel a dick about,” Mr Coyne says.
+When it comes to for boys, have become hard to avoid – not that you should necessarily want to.
+For Mr Coyne, a fan himself, these super-powered alter egos provide part of his family’s identity.
+“We’re defining them [the children] as an important member of our and I think that’s a positive thing, rather than something to be discouraged and made to feel a dick about,” Mr Coyne says.
 “But maybe we also dress our children in things we can’t get away with wearing ourselves.”

 So, the Dark Knight is good, but the orange Power Ranger is even better.